akshaybabloo/machine-learning/README.md

-# machine-learning
+# Machine Learning

-Tutorials on ANN and SNN
+An Introduction to Machine Learning using Artificial Neural Networks and Spiking Neural Networks.